Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Experiments

 For baselines, we adopt both non-rotation-invariant models and rotation-invariant models.
 For the former, we adopt PointNet~\cite{qi2017pointnet} and DGCNN~\cite{wang2019dynamic}, which are widely adopted neural networks for geometric data.
-For rotation-invariant models, we adopt RIConv~\cite{zhang2019rotation}, ClusterNet~\cite{chen2019clusternet}, PR-invNet~\cite{yu2020deep}, and RI-GCN~\cite{kim2020rotation}, which are state-of-the-art rotation-invariant models.
+For rotation-invariant models, we adopt RIConv~\cite{zhang2019rotation}, ClusterNet~\cite{chen2019clusternet}, PR-invNet~\cite{yu2020deep}, and RI-GCN~\cite{kim2020rotation}, which are recently proposed rotation-invariant models.
 Notice that permutation-equivariant models cannot be simply applied here and thus are not compared, as in all previous works.

-For our proposed method, we adopt PointNet and DGCNN as the backbone, i.e., using PointNet or DGCNN as line 5 of Algorithm~\ref{alg:MDS}, denoted as \modelns(PointNet) and \modelns(DGCNN), respectively.
+For our proposed method, we adopt PointNet and DGCNN, which are representative and effective neural networks but cannot maintain transformation invariance, as the backbone, i.e., using PointNet or DGCNN as line 5 of Algorithm~\ref{alg:MDS}, denoted as \modelns(PointNet) and \modelns(DGCNN), respectively.
 Notice that except for the initial representations, we keep other settings such as architectures and hyper-parameters unchanged (please refer to Appendix~\ref{sec:hp} for the exact settings).
 Thus, all changes in the performance can be attributed to the differences in initial representations.
 Besides, we would also emphasize that all the baselines are specially designed for point clouds, while our proposed \model is general and does not utilize any special property of point clouds.

 The results are shown in Table~\ref{tab:classification} and showcases are provided in Table~\ref{tab:class}.
 We make the following observations.

 Base models such as PointNet and DGCNN show promising results in the standard z/z setting, demonstrating their effectiveness in extracting useful information from point clouds.
 However, when generalizing to rotations, the performance drops significantly.
 In the most challenging z/SO3 setting, both PointNet and DGCNN perform miserably.
 Such results are consistent with the literature since PointNet and DGCNN do not consider rotations.